deebot/Beaglebone-BidirectionBus/README.md

     * **hardwaretest_595**: It contains pru firmware that can be run to test if all the wirings are correctly made and IC is working fine
     * **pru_pinconfig**:It contains shell script and systemd service file to set modes on the enhanced PRU pins
     * **rpmsg_595**:Contains pru firmware to establish communication between ARM and PRU.
 The user can send data from userspace to the shift register outputs
+    * [ReadMe](https://github.com/deebot/Beaglebone-BidirectionBus/tree/dev/unidirec_595): Explains the usage of code in the folder

 * **biidirec_299** : It contains code to establish Bidirectional communication between ARM and PRU